Judith (Serov)

 Judith (Юдифь – stress on second syllable) is an opera in five acts, composed by Alexander Serov during 1861–1863.
 Derived from renditions of the story of Judith from the Old Testament Apocrypha, the Russian libretto, though credited to the composer, has a complicated history.
 The premiere took place in 1863 in Saint Petersburg.
 This stage debut, supplemented with his next opera Rogneda, made Serov the most important Russian opera composer of the 1860s.

 Composition history

-The Italian play Giuditta by Paolo Giacometti, produced in Saint Petersburg in 1860, first inspired the Serov to work on the project as a vehicle for the Italian opera troupe in Saint Petersburg.
+The Italian play Giuditta by Paolo Giacometti, produced in Saint Petersburg in 1860, first inspired Serov to work on the project as a vehicle for the Italian opera troupe in Saint Petersburg.
 Using Serov's scenario, Ivan Antonovich Giustiniani wrote a libretto in Italian.
 When an Italian production of the proposed opera proved legally impossible, the Italian libretto was translated into Russian by Konstantin Zvantsov and Dmitry Lobanov, and some verses were added by the poet Apollon Maykov; in the meantime, the composer was writing the music without having the words ahead of time.